StefanSchroeder/Golang-Regex-Tutorial/01-chapter4.markdown

 ## Testing if a specific substring exists in your string ##

-The MatchString-function allows you to find a literal string in another string.
+The *MatchString*-function allows you to find a literal string in another string.

 		s := "OttoFritzHermanWaldoKarlSiegfried"
 		r, err := regexp.Compile(`Waldo`)
-		res:= r.MatchString(s)
+		res := r.MatchString(s)
 		// Prints true
 		fmt.Printf("%v", res)